 Chapter 13 (Water) and Chapter 14 (Land, Soils, Geology & Hydrogeology) have not reported any residual impacts of a nature that could be linked to likely significant effects on human health outcomes.
+Chapter 10 (Population) has not reported any significant land-take impacts that are deemed likely to affect population health.
 On this basis, the potential impact of other environmental hazards associated with the Construction Phase of the Proposed Scheme on population health will be Neutral.